who we are

 We are a close-knit team who work from our studio in Stokes Croft.
 The Practice was started in 2007 by Chris Askew and has evolved steadily over the years into the people-oriented place it is today.
 The practice merged with Cavanna Partnership in 2014.

 Chris brings a wealth of experience on delivery of a wide range of projects and different procurement routes.
-Previously a partner and practice manager at Feilden Clegg Bradley, he has also assisted a number of other practices with strategic management and project based consultancy.
+Previously a partner at Feilden Clegg Bradley, he has also assisted a number of other practices with strategic management and project based consultancy.

 Combining job running experience with expertise in appointments and construction contracts, Chris is a Fellow of the Higher Education Academy and has also lectured on management, practice and law at Birmingham City University and UCL.
 He has examined Part III architects at a number of universities, and has been a tutor at the Bartlett and a visiting critic at Nottingham University.

 Sam loves solving problems, and the built environment is full of them.
 Whether it’s a tight city plot, fragile natural environment or a rundown shed in need of care, the infinite details that require resolution capture Sam day to day.
 From Tasmania, Sam completed the Master of Architecture there in 2009, and has since worked a good few years in offices in Melbourne & Western Australia, as well as a diverse array of building sites.
 Before relocating to Bristol, he was working in a furniture workshop for an architect / maker, assisting in both design and making.